ProgrammingHero1/100-plus-python-coding-problems-with-solutions/Number-Related/Divisible-by-3-and-5.md

 **[Try it on Programming Hero](https://play.google.com/store/apps/details?id=com.learnprogramming.codecamp)**

-####   Explanation
+## Explanation
 This one is easy.
 We took an input number from the user, and then pass it to a function.

 In the function, we have a list and we ran a loop.
 This loop runs a range.
-This means we will get numbers from 0 to num.
+This means we will get nufrom 0 to num.
 Here, num is the number that the user entered.

 Inside the loop, we have an if block.
 In the if block, we have two conditions.
 One condition says i % 3 ==0